 During April we bought more conventional, fixed-rate bonds, as the rapid rise in yields made them more attractive.
 These included the dollar-denominated European Investment Bank 0.75% 2030 (US Treasuries don't meet our sustainability standards) and the UK Treasury 4 1⁄2% 2032.
-We also added to our corporate debt as well, buying the Lloyds Banking Group 2.25% Senior 2024.
+We also added to our corporate debt as well, buying the telco Orange 8.5% Senior 2031 and the PGH Capital 6.625% Subordinated 2025 (issued by pension scheme consolidator Phoenix Group).
 We used cash we have been holding in the fund for just this sort of rainy day, so our cash holdings have fallen.

-We took profits from windfarm builder and servicer Vestas Wind Systems, SSE and National Grid as they rallied strongly on higher energy prices.
-We also topped up our stocks on market weakness, including insulation manufacturer Owens Corning, Singapore-based lender DBS Bank, German warehousing and logistics firm Jungheinrich and software giant Microsoft.
+We topped up our stocks on market weakness, including insulation manufacturer Owens Corning, back-up generator supplier Generac, German warehousing and logistics firm Jungheinrich and ASML, which makes the sophisticated machines that print computer chips.
 Many strong businesses have been punished because they are filed too closely to some very speculative cash-burners.
 We think many stock prices have dipped too low, given the business potential over the coming five to 10 years.